 - Target people who visited your website

-- Target based on engagement with your content
+- Target people based on engagement with your content

 - Target people who have visited your sales page or listing but didn’t purchase.